-Between 2010 and 2012 the managing directors of 1 Stop Financial Services – Andrew Rees and Timothy Hughes – advised nearly 2,000 customers on switching their existing pensions into SIPP’s to the value of £122m.
+Between 2010 and 2012 the managing directors of 1 Stop Financial Services – Andrew Rees and Timothy Hughes – advised nearly 2,000 customers on switching their existing pensions into SIPP’s.
+The value of which was £122m.

-These SIPP’s (Self Invested Personal Pensions) contained investments in products such as diamonds and overseas property, which are considered high risk and often unregulated.
+These SIPP’s contained investments in products such as diamonds and overseas property, which are considered high risk and often unregulated.

-But if you can’t afford the losses and don’t really understand the potential to lose money as well as gain, then you are not suitable for these types of investment and shouldn’t have been advised into them.
+But if you can’t afford the losses and don’t really understand how high-risk investment works, then you are probably not suitable for these types of investment.
+More importantly you probably shouldn’t have been advised into them anyway.

 Negligent financial advice is one of the biggest factors in pension transfer mis-selling.

-If you were advised to transfer into a SIPP and you have concerns about the advice you received or the investments within your SIPP and would like to talk to our team about it call 0114 2664216.
+If you were advised to transfer into a SIPP and you have concerns about the advice you received or the investments within the SIPP we may be able to help.

 You are not required to use our services to pursue your claim.
 You can also seek further advice or shop around subject to any time limits within which a claim must be made.